Sea Turtles Find Protection From Senegal Fishermen - UrduPoint

 - Trapped in a net - The sea turtles' long voyage is not without risk.

-And, in spite of the efforts of Sall and the other protectors, they also get caught in fishermen's nets.

-On a dugout canoe with a multicoloured hull at the limit of the protected area, four young bare-chested lads haul in their nets.
-It is the start of the migration period and they have snagged a 100-kilogramme turtle.
+On a dugout canoe with a multi-coloured hull at the limit of the protected area, four young bare-chested lads haul in their nets.
+It is the start of the migration period and they have snagged a 100-kilogram turtle.

 It takes a big pull to haul it in.
 They untangle the turtle from the nets and release it back into the water.